 What I would do is seek consultation either via email or phone with another vet and see what their opinion is.

-unbeatablerootbeer asked: Can water conditioner go bad?
+unbeatablerootbeer said: Can water conditioner go bad?
 My betta Oscar died today a couple hours after I changed his water, and the only thing I changed from all the other times I've done it was use an older bottle of conditioner.
 I'm trying to figure out what happened, because I don't see an expiration date on the bottle.

 From what I understand it DOES have a shelf life of about a year after breaking the seal.